Making a Payment

 A DECLINED

-payment has been rejected by the bank and may be caused by an issue such as insufficient funds or a transaction limit being exceeded.
+payment has been rejected by either Akahu or the bank and may be caused by an issue such as insufficient funds or a transaction limit being exceeded.
 This type of error is unlikely to be resolved by retrying.

 A payment with an ERROR